jacciz/Crash-Data-Pulls/README.md

 These scripts make data pull requests and data analysis faster and easier.
-I created a bunch of functions that include:
+I created a bunch of functions that:
 - convert data from SAS to R-friendly format (FST)
 - import data from old and new databases
 - combine old and new databases into a single data frame
 - get crash flags (i.e. deer, teen driver)
 - bin by age group and crash time
+- and also snippets

 ## Crash_Analysis_Functions.R